 Carpenter ants are black, red, or a mixture of these colors.
-Their ¼” to ¾” segmented oval body is similar to most other ants in their overall shape.
-The major difference between these ants and others is not so much in their appearance but more in their ability to do major destruction to moist wood of all types.
+Their 1/4” to 3/4” segmented oval body is similar to most other ants in their overall shape.
+The major difference between these ants and other ant species is not so much in their appearance, but actually has more to do with their ability to cause major damage to wooden structures.

 WHERE DO CARPENTER ANTS NEST?

 Outdoors, carpenter ants can often be found nesting in common wood sources such as:

 - Moist tree stumps